 So what constitutes an unethical adoption?

 At the root of unethical adoption are money and illegal practices that surround the way a child is placed into an adoptive family, oftentimes, without the full understanding or consent of the birth family.
-And while most adoption providers and facilitators are on the right side of the law and do everything they can to protect all members involved, resulting in what is considered an ethical adoption, it is important to accept the fact that there are those who do not.
+And while most adoption providers and facilitators are on the right side of the law and do everything they can to protect all members involved, resulting in what is considered an ethical adoption, it is important to accept the fact that some do not.
 It’s only when we acknowledge that there is corruption within the adoption community that we can work to protect families from it, promote providers and agencies who are working hard on behalf of birth families, adoptive families, and adoptees, and expose those who are not.

-You can rest assured that an adoption is ethical when you’re working with people who are open and responsive to your questions, when there are no secrets or cutting corners when it comes to working with birth families (for domestic adoptions), and all members of the adoption feel comfortable and not coerced into making decisions they aren’t comfortable with.
+You can rest assured that adoption is ethical when you’re working with people who are open and responsive to your questions, when there are no secrets or cutting corners when it comes to working with birth families (for domestic adoptions), and all members of the adoption feel comfortable and not coerced into making decisions they aren’t comfortable with.
 It’s important, therefore, that you take certain precautions as listed below.

 2. Research Agencies

-In her Adoption.com article “How To Choose An Ethical Adoption Agency (Domestic Infant Adoption),” writer Stacey Stark recommends that you choose an agency who is actively working to protect everyone involved in an adoption.
+In her Adoption.com article “How To Choose An Ethical Adoption Agency (Domestic Infant Adoption),” writer Stacey Stark recommends that you choose an agent who is actively working to protect everyone involved in an adoption.
 She suggests adoptive parents ensure their process is an ethical one by doing the following:

 Looking up the organization’s Form 990 or annual tax form if the agency is listed as a nonprofit.